Trauma and EMDR

-Dr. Levine was a stress consultant for NASA during the development of the Space Shuttle, and has taught at treatment centers, hospitals and pain clinics throughout the world on healing trauma through the body with a powerful method he developed called Somatic Experiencing.
+Dr. Levine was a stress consultant for NASA during the development of the Space Shuttle.
+He has taught at treatment centers, hospitals and pain clinics throughout the world on healing trauma through the body using Somatic Experiencing, a powerful method he developed.

 Laurie Leitch, PhD, and Elaine Miller-Karas, LCSW, are two excellent clinicians who founded their organization after receiving training in Somatic Experiencing with Peter Levine.

 They have worked in Israel, Jerusalem, and other parts of the Middle East as well as internationally in Nepal, Tibet, and Thailand.
 One of their specialty areas is in healing combat trauma.
 They also post on Facebook, so you might want to take a look at their site as there are many references, articles, etc you might find helpful.
 Check out the Trauma Resource Institute for some excellent resources.

 A website that organizes some of the most essential facts about how to treat anxiety and how to get help.
 It describes some techniques anxiety sufferers can try themselves and also discusses various other treatment choices.